monsterxx03/blog/content/posts/2017-10-14-aws-dms-restriction.md

 I use terraform to manage AWS infrastruction (v0.10.7), one problem is after I created DMS tasks via terraform, do `terraform plan` again will still see changes on `replication_task_settings` option,

 Problem is `CloudWatchLogGroup` and `CloudWatchLogStream` in task settings json don't work.
-Even you specific it, AWS still create a log stream with random name for you.
+Even you specific it, AWS still creates a log stream with random name for you.

 One workaround is go to AWS console, get the `CloudWatchLogGroup` and `CloudWatchLogStream` settings, modify your local one.